sandfox/node-gift-box/README.md

 - ServiceDefinition: a grouping of
 - Container : Our box that holds definitions of `Service`s and their `ServiceProvider`s and understands the relationships between them
 - Singleton Service : A service that is only instantiated once per container (not the same thing as singleton pattern)
-- Transient Service: A service that is instantiated every single time is required
+- Transient Service: A service that is instantiated every single time it is needed

 ## Usage / API